FoghornTherapeutics/FHT-nIDR/README.md

 First of all, the output from the standard IDR show that the replicates have high consitency betwen groups.

-XXXXXXXXXXXXXXXX ADD OUR STANDARD OUPTUT PNG XXXXXXXXXXXXXXXX
+XXXXXXXXXXXXXXXX ADD OUR STANDARD OUPTUT PNG XXXXXXXXXXXXXXXX for 24h: chosen DMSO rIDR is A2_A3. for 24h: chosen FHT rIDR is A5_A6.

 The ECDF shows the null distribution above the true values with a wide gap, meaning that replicates of the same group show more consistency and they are not random.
 The green dashed line indicates the threshold where 90% of the null peaks have a consistency score below 0.53 which is considered to be a relatively high min percent rank.